Modernisation · 9 min read

 3. Quarter 4-6: Next priority.
 Based on what you learned, move to the second system.
 Adjust your approach as needed.

 4. Ongoing: Continuous improvement.
-Modernisation isn't a project — it's an ongoing practice of keeping your systems fit for purpose.
+Modernisation isn't a project.
+It's an ongoing practice of keeping your systems fit for purpose.

 Common pitfalls